October 1987 Stock Market Crash: Big Gains for the Wise, Pain for the Rest

 We have consistently advocated against buying right at market peaks.
 Our approach has always considered significant pullback opportunities to initiate new positions.
 Has the landscape changed significantly since last year?
 Are we now inclined to align ourselves with the pessimistic crowd?
 Before addressing that question, let’s delve into volatility.

 Last year, we repeatedly highlighted the volatility issue, as our Volatility Indicator had surged into record territory.
-In early January, we revisited the comments we shared with our subscribers in December 2015, which are listed below.
+In early January, we revisited the comments we shared with our subscribers in December 2015, listed below.

 Our V indicator has surged to yet another high, so extreme volatility is here to stay.
 In fact, 2016 will probably be remembered as the most volatile year on record.